-Formal notice of Corrective Action Documents will be provided to the Superintendent and Child Nutrition Director via email.
+Formal notice of Corrective Action Documents (CAD) will be provided to the Superintendent and Child Nutrition Director via email.
 CEs are expected to provide an adequate CAD that demonstrates that the CE has taken action to resolve all findings according to the timeline and directions provided and applied changes to all sites.
 CEs will upload CAD responses into TX-UNPS.
 If a CE does not provide an adequate response, TDA may place a financial hold on all future claims until the CE provides an accurate CAD in response to AR findings.

 - CEs should review the online resources and training provided by TDA for an overview of the AR features in TX-UNPS with a specific focus on CADs. www.squaremeals.org > Programs > National School Lunch Program > Compliance > Administrative Review - Procurement Review CADs will be posted in the PR Compliance Module in TX-UNPS. - CEs should respond to the CAD in TX-UNPS after they have received formal notification from the ARS that includes the CAD letter and instructions for submitting via TX-UNPS. - IMPORTANT All CAD responses must describe the processes that the CE will put into place to prevent a finding from reoccurring in the future at all sites.
-Response should identify - What happened - How the finding will be prevented from occurring again - Who is responsible for implementing the changes and ensuring compliance? - The SNP Review Findings screen in TX-UNPS lists the number of findings that were discovered during the AR and the status of each finding in terms of where it is within the CAD process, along with the date the response is due to TDA.
-The following statuses may be displayed on this screen: - Not Started The ARS has not completed their portion of the CAD; therefore, there is nothing for the CE to do at this time. - Pending Action The ARS has completed his portion of the CAD; therefore, it is ready for the CE to begin completing the responses to the CAD. - Pending Submission The CE has completed the CAD, but the CAP has not yet been submitted to TDA for review and approval.
+Response should identify - What happened - How the finding will be prevented from occurring again - Who is responsible for implementing the changes and ensuring compliance? - TDA will send an obligation letter to CEs that do not respond to TDA requests, do not meet timelines or do not provide requested documentation for the AR. - The SNP Review Findings screen in TX-UNPS lists the number of findings that were discovered during the AR and the status of each finding in terms of where it is within the CAD process, along with the date the response is due to TDA.
+The following statuses may be displayed on this screen: - Not Started The ARS has not completed their portion of the CAD; therefore, there is nothing for the CE to do at this time. - Pending Action The ARS has completed his portion of the CAD; therefore, it is ready for the CE to begin completing the responses to the CAD.

-- Pending Approval The CE has completed the response for each finding and submitted the CAD to TDA for approval.
-At this point the CE cannot modify the response. - o Denied The ARS has not approved the CAD. - o Closed TDA has reviewed the CAD and approved it. - Once the CE has clicked the Submit for Acceptance button, the response cannot be modified. - Notice of CAD acceptance, any fiscal action and AR closure will be e-mailed to the Superintendent and Child Nutrition Director. - CEs must not amend their claim during the corrective action process.
+- Pending Submission The CE has completed the CAD, but the CA has not yet been submitted to TDA for review and approval. - Pending Approval The CE has completed the response for each finding and submitted the CAD to TDA for approval.
+At this point the CE cannot modify the response. - Denied The ARS has not approved the CAD. - Closed TDA has reviewed the CAD and approved it. - Once the CE has clicked the Submit for Acceptance button, the response cannot be modified. - Notice of CAD acceptance, any fiscal action and AR closure will be e-mailed to the Superintendent and Child Nutrition Director. - CEs must not amend their claim during the corrective action process.